|Supervisors:||Gunter Saake, Elias Kuiter, and other members of our workgroup|

 |Language:||The course and its material are in English.
 Papers and presentations have to be in English as well.|

-This course is intended for graduate students who intend to pursue an academic career, primarily at Master students and new PhD students.
+This course is intended for Master students who intend to pursue an academic career.
 We especially recommend this course for Master students that consider to continue in a PhD position or want to practice academic writing in English for their thesis.

 - All participants should be interested in academic research and in practicing academic writing.